Program aims to help bridge the digital divide in rural KS and MO

 These year-long posts will focus on coordinating partner-based digital inclusion activities, digital skills training, active participation in coalition-building and general support of our core programs including KC Goes Tech and the Internet Access Support Program.
 Additionally, the ACC members will serve to manage our network of digital inclusion stakeholders, liaise with the State Broadband Offices, and coordinate the implementation of quality practices, tracking of program outcomes, adherence to policies/procedures, and ensure that reports are completed.

-Deadline to apply is May 18, 2023.
+Deadline to apply is extended through July 14, 2023.
 For more information or to apply – click here.

 Further Reading